chaudharyjatin115/weather_app/README.md

 # weather_app

-This is a beautiful weather  app built with flutter with cureent weather forecast and weather temp
+This is a beautiful weather  app built with flutter it shows current weather forecast and changes the color accordingly